 The application process

-Fill in the application for a school place or the nursery application form and send it to us.
+Fill in the application for a school place and send it to us.
 When your application is complete we will contact your preferred schools to find out if there is a place.
 We will send you the outcome of your application.

 If you are not offered a place at one of your preferred schools you can phone us and have your child’s name added to the waiting list.
 To stay on the list you must contact us the week before every school holiday (October, Christmas, February, Easter, May and July).
 If you do not contact us your child’s name will be removed from the list.
 You may be asked to fill in a new form after a year.